HugoGGuerrier/Anny/README.md

-# Birdy (This name could change) - The simple well-organised social network !
+# Anny - The simple well-organised social network !

+Anny is a simple social network for people who want to be anonymous and doesn't want censorship on the Internet.
+Anny is designed to provide an anonymous navigation and posting with the simplicity of modern social networks, as Twitter.

 # Workspace